wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 > tsc
 ```

-There is no output.
+There is no output on the command line.
 Thinking (and reading on the TypeScript home page) about what TypeScript actually is and that it
 "[compiles to plain JavaScript](https://www.typescriptlang.org/)", the expected input is a ".ts" file.
 But we have none.
 That means, we have to tell it to also type check JavaScript files.
 We will do that next using the "checkJs" option.